 TD Ameritrade has increasingly become more investor-friendly and currently boasts no trade minimums, $0 data fees, $0 platform fees, and of course, no trading commissions.
-This has of course, allowed investors who don’t have a ton of cash in the bank to open up their own account.
+This has, of course, allowed investors who don’t have a ton of cash in the bank to open up their own accounts.

 With TD Ameritrade, you can have access to stocks, bonds, mutual funds, ETFs, options, futures, forex, foreign ADRs, and IPOs for qualified accounts.
 This is many more than is currently available at Robinhood or Webull.